aruyu/openbox-dotfiles/README.md

 # Openbox Dotfiles

-Custom dotfiles for Openbox desktop setting which includes ZSH.
+Custom dotfiles for Openbox WM for xorg with ZSH.

 ## Installation